Documentation

 .named("Preference bonus");

-Use convenience methods when the constraint applies one hard or soft unit:
+Use fixed score values when the constraint applies one hard or soft unit:

 type Streams = ConstraintFactory<Schedule, HardSoftScore>;